 Bowing upon entry and exit of the dojang by students is a sign of great respect to the training place.
 They are expected to bow while facing the center of the room.
 When club and national flags are displayed, they should bow while facing them.

 2. They should bow when greeting instructors and students in the dojang.

 Bowing is a sign of respect and is not only limited to bowing to the dojang; students are expected to bow when greeting other people in the dojang.

 Students in the dojang are expected to behave accordingly.
 They should show restraint and be polite to others.
 Attendance of the training shows that the students are eager to learn and experience Hwa Rang Do.
 They should also come to class wearing the proper gear and uniform.
 Taekwondo should be an art that portrays neatness and cleanliness.
-The students are therefore expected to come with their uniforms properly pressed and both toe nails and finger nails well clipped.
+The students are therefore expected to come with their uniforms properly pressed and both toenails and fingernails well clipped.
 The students are also not allowed to smoke, drink or chew in the dojang.
-Neither should they wear jewellery or sharp things.
+Neither should they wear jewelry or sharp things.
 Arriving late is a factor that will not be tolerated.

 5. Enthusiasm and participation

 Students are expected to try out all tasks regardless of whether they view them to be difficult.
 The only time that a student is allowed to drop a task is when it causes physical pain or when it is too difficult.
 If a student experiences difficulty during a task, they should immediately alert the instructor and request for assistance without distracting the class.